Our team of staff are committed to

 We are real people, who are here to help not judge.
 Our staff are all experienced and qualified in their particular area of work, read on to find out more about them...

 Jo is a Rock n Roll fanatic!
 She is also a ROCK at the Community House where she assists our clients, meets and greets visitors in a way they feel really welcome.

-Jo has recently become trained in assisting others with creating goals alongside managing their finances and will assist Kiri in doing this role on Thursdays and Fridays.
+Jo is also trained in Financial Mentoring and is a qualified budget adviser, assisting others with creating goals alongside managing their finances, she is in this role on Thursdays and Fridays.

 Dianne has been a counsellor for 15 years and has been a part of the Community House team since 2013.
 Dianne works three days a week as a Counsellor and Family Whanau Worker, specialising in Family Violence support and intervention.
 Dianne works with individuals, couples and whanau affected by family violence, and works alongside other agencies to ensure that the best level of support, care and safety planning are provided.